-Verma et al. (2022) conducted a multicenter, single-blinded randomized controlled trial (RCT) comparing the INSpace subacromial balloon spacer implant to partial repair of full thickness massive rotator cuff tears.
-One hundred eighty-four individuals met the inclusion criteria: ≥ age 40, magnetic resonance imaging (MRI) imaging showing a full-thickness massive rotator cuff tear measuring ≥ 5 cm and involving ≥ 2 tendons within nine months of study enrollment, functional deltoid muscle and preserved passive range of motion (ROM) on physical examination, VAS score greater than 30 mm and who underwent failed conservative therapy for at least four months.
+Verma et al. (2022) conducted a multicenter, single-blinded randomized controlled trial (RCT) comparing the InSpace subacromial balloon spacer implant to partial repair of full thickness massive rotator cuff tears.
+One hundred eighty-four individuals met the inclusion criteria: ≥ age 40, magnetic resonance imaging (MRI) imaging showing a full-thickness massive rotator cuff tear measuring ≥ 5 cm and involving ≥ 2 tendons within nine months of study enrollment, functional deltoid muscle and preserved passive ROM on physical examination, VAS score greater than 30 mm and who underwent failed conservative therapy for at least four months.
 Participants randomized to receive partial repair, underwent suture anchor repair of the posterosuperior rotator cuff, and concomitant procedures were done on both groups.
-Follow-up was completed at day ten, weeks 6 and 3, 6,12, and 24 months, and included examination, review of complications, reoperations, medications and patient-reported outcomes.
+Follow-up was completed on days ten, weeks 6 and 3, 6,12, and 24 months, and included examination, review of complications, reoperations, medications and patient-reported outcomes.
 Post operative rehabilitation was standardized for both groups.
 The primary outcome measure was the change from baseline to month 24 for the American Shoulder and Elbow Society (ASES) score, and secondary outcomes included the Western Ontario Rotator Cuff (WORC) score, Constant-Murley shoulder score, VAS score, EuroQol-5 Dimensions-5 Level (EQ-5D-5L) quality-of-life (QOL) score, and active ROM.
-The results showed that the INSpace demonstrated functional and patient-reported outcomes comparable to partial repair at month 12, maintained to month 24 (2-year follow-up is well beyond the anticipated degradation timeframe, indicating clinical improvement is sustained even after the implant has biodegraded).
-The INSpace group showed earlier recovery at week six as shown by ASES, WORC, Constant-Murley scores and ROM improvements.
+The results showed that the InSpace demonstrated functional and patient-reported outcomes comparable to partial repair at month 12, maintained to month 24 (2-year follow-up is well beyond the anticipated degradation timeframe, indicating clinical improvement is sustained even after the implant has biodegraded).
+The InSpace group showed earlier recovery at week six as shown by ASES, WORC, Constant-Murley scores and ROM improvements.
 These results are limited by a lack of standardized concomitant procedures performed in both groups which may have affected the results.
 Furthermore, the repair techniques and the non-blinding of the examiners are a potential source of bias.
-Further studies addressing these limitations, and longer term follow-up are warranted [included in the 2022 ECRI report below and Kunze et al. (2023) above].
+Further studies addressing these limitations, and longer term follow-up are warranted (included in the 2022 ECRI report, Kunze et al., 2023, Sandler et al. 2024, and Sirignano et al. 2024).

-In a 2022 Hayes evolving evidence review, it was concluded that there are minimal levels of support for the use of the InSpace Biodegradable Subacromal Spacer for the treatment of irreparable rotator cuff tears.
+In a 2022 Hayes Evolving Evidence Review, it was concluded that there are minimal levels of support for using the InSpace Biodegradable Subacromial Spacer for treating irreparable rotator cuff tears.
 In 2023, Hayes updated the evolving evidence review to include four newly published clinical studies, two newly published systematic reviews, and one newly published guideline.
 The 2023 annual updated review of the evidence indicates an unlikely or no change in the current level of support.
-While a small evidence base is associated with improvement in patient centered outcomes, the very poor quality of available studies suggest that the potential clinical benefit should be regarded with caution.
+While a small evidence base is associated with improved patient-centered outcomes, the very poor quality of available studies suggests that the potential clinical benefit should be considered cautiously.